line/armeria/site/src/sphinx/client-circuit-breaker.rst

     client.execute(...).aggregate().join(); // Send requests on and on.

 Now, the :api:`Client` can track the number of success or failure events depending on the :apiplural:`Response`.
-The :api:`CircuitBreaker` will be ``OPEN``, when the number of failures divided by the total number of :apiplural:`Request` exceeds the failure rate.
+The :api:`CircuitBreaker` will enter ``OPEN``, when the number of failures divided by the total number of :apiplural:`Request` exceeds the failure rate.
 Then the :api:`Client` will immediately get :api:`FailFastException` by the :api:`CircuitBreaker`.